claw-project/claw-language-specification/definition/claw-abstraction.md

 The `kcache` directive must be place just before an assignment.
 It will cache the corresponding assigned value and update the array index in the following loop body according to the given plus/minus offset.

+If the _offset_ value is omitted, it is set to 1 by default.

 ###### Behavior with other directives
 This directive has no impact with other directives at the moment.